 The main ingredient of Kiritanpo is rice.
 It should be the one from the new harvest.
 Japanese also adds salted water to it later.
 The next thing that you need is 30cm long cedar sticks to make this dish.
 Additionally, miso paste is optional.

 This dish is usually cooked at home, and there are different variations of recipes for kiritanpo.

 Rice should be hard-cooked before transferred into a mortar, where it’s mashed.

 After that, it’s wrapped around the cedar sticks.
 0-5-1cm of thickness should be perfect.
 It’s very important to mash it properly, otherwise, the rice will crumble from the sticks.

 Then, the sticks with rice are grilled and optionally topped with miso paste.

-If you are in Japan, I highly recommend trying kiritanpo that is traditional food in Japan.
+If you are in Japan, I highly recommend trying kiritanpo that is a traditional food in Japan.
 It’s very popular among Odate’s inhabitants, so you won’t have trouble finding a good restaurant that serves this tasty traditional meal.
-Probably the best time for it is autumn when the new rice is made.
-There are many events where kiritanpo is served with hinaijidori chicken(one of the famous chicken breeds in Japan) because it’s usually a part of every local festivity.
+Probably the best time for it is autumn when locals make new rice.
+There are many events where kiritanpo is with hinaijidori chicken(one of the famous chicken breeds in Japan) because it’s usually a part of every local festivity.